4C’s of Food Hygiene for Care Workers

 Applying these four principles of food hygiene—Cleaning, Cooking, Chilling, Cross-contamination—can greatly lessen the risk of foodborne illnesses.

-These practices are essential whether you’re cooking at home or working in a professional kitchen as they promote a culture of safety vital for everyone’s health.
+These practices are essential whether you’re cooking at home or working in a professional kitchen as they promote a culture of safety really important for everyone’s health.

 Click on a star to rate it!